Menlha KBC Teachers

 Sarah first encountered Kadampa Buddhism in 2003.
 She studies in the Foundation Program at Menlha Center and attends yearly retreats at KMC New York in Glen Spey, NY.
 As a teacher, she hopes to reach others with wisdom and compassion.

-Diane Cadman has been a Kadampa Buddhist meditation practitioner for over 20 years and teaches the Foundation Program on Monday nights.
+Diane Cadman has been a Kadampa Buddhist meditation practitioner for over 20 years and and has studied under Venerable Geshe Kelsang Gyatso Rinpoche.
+She teaches the Foundation Program on Monday nights.
 Diane teaches meditation in a friendly, practical, down to earth manner.

 Chuck Minguez is a Foundation Program student at Menlha Kadampa Center and teaches General Program classes at the center.
 He has been studying meditation for many years.
 Chuck enjoys sharing how Dharma opens our hearts, revealing how we are all interconnected.